How To Check Turntable Or Record Player Speed

 |

 Are you looking for a super easy method to check turntable or record player speed?
 Well, we got you covered.
+In this article, we have shared two simple methods (traditional and modern) through which you can measure your unit’s speed very easily.

 Method 1: Mobile App (Easy & Recommended)